BaronYSYong/ros-basic-tutorial/README.md

 ```

 ### rosls
 rosls is part of the rosbash suite.
-It allows you to ls directly in a package by name rather than by absolute path. <br>
+It allows you to ls directly in a package by name rather than by absolute path. <br />

 Usage
 ```